jaimemartinezcazon/S.-Cerevisae-Gene-Regulatory-Network-as-an-approach-to-cellular-persistence/README.md

 # A Gene Regulatory Network Approach to Cellular Persistence in S. cerevisiae

 This repository contains the source code and data for the Master's Thesis titled "A gene regulatory network approach to cellular persistence in *S. cerevisiae*".
+The full thesis can be downloaded [here](https://github.com/jaimemartinezcazon/S.-Cerevisae-Gene-Regulatory-Network-as-an-approach-to-cellular-persistence/raw/main/TFM%20-%20S.%20cerevisiae%20GRN%20approach%20to%20persistence.pdf).

 ## Abstract